uhhcaitie/Coding4NonCoders/lab2/lab2.md

 1. Run `my_print.py` and observe 'Hello world' in your terminal

-2. Add an argument to the `my_print` function to print our instead of 'hello world'
+2. Add an argument to the `my_print` function to print that out instead of "Hello world".

 3. In `my_print.py` (or a new file), define a function that will allow you to print out the Country and Capital in the pattern "The Capital of `X` is `y`".
 For example if I supply your function with "Uruguay" and "Montevideo", then "The Capital of Uruguay is Montevideo" Should be printed.